femtonelson/Big-Data-With-PySpark/README.md

 In this activity, we will :
 - Download and install the Docker engine on Ubuntu server (AWS EC2 instance).
 - Run a suitable pre-configured docker container on the server, to provide a functional PySpark environment in local mode on a single node
-- Import and Clean a Dataset
+- Import and Explore the Dataset with PySpark
-- Ongoing
-- Ongoing
+- Build, Test and Validate a model

 # Install Docker and pre-configured Docker container with Python, PySpark, Jupyter  Notebook